arnikaeva/JavaDemo/README.md

 * `RealmRequest` and `RealmResponse` added for `RealmController`
 * Unit tests added for `RealmService` and `EncryptionService` using *Mockito*
 * Unit tests added for `RealmController` using *MockMvc* for JSON content type
-* Integration tests for happy paths and an exceptional case for JSON content type
+* Integration tests for happy paths and an exceptional case for JSON content type using embedded *H2* database

+Current test coverage: **Lines 74%, Classes 100%**

 #### Future improvements

+* API documentation
 * unit tests for `RealmRestController` using XML content type
 * integration tests for more exceptional cases, eg:
     * mandatory realm name is not supplied